+Agency risk analysts engage in frequent communication with licensee personnel as the preliminary risk significance is developed, along the lines of communications in the inspection process.
+However, once the NRC has issued the preliminary significance and apparent violation in a publicly available inspection report or letter, discussion of new information and potential changes to NRC’s characterization of the issue should occur via docketed correspondence or at the Regulatory Conference.
+Any informal communication should be focused on scheduling or logistics issues, or clarifying information that was provided at the Regulatory Conference or via docketed correspondence.

 03.01 Scheduling and Announcing Regulatory Conferences

 The region or responsible office should inform the licensee whether the Regulatory Conference will be open or closed to public observation and that any handouts at the conference will subsequently be made available to the public unless the conference meets the provisions of 10 CFR 2.390 (a)(4) or (6).